nblauch/heudiconv_example/README.md

 The script will also attempt to fill the field map .json files with the 'intended for' field, specified by an array of tasks set on line 32

-questions: create an issue or email blauch@cmu.edu
+questions: create an issue

-Author: Nicholas Blauch, viscog group @ CMU
+Author: Nicholas Blauch, viscog group @ CMU (blauch@cmu.edu)